wangwenyue/dji_project/README.md

 ![](http://omsd8hfm0.bkt.clouddn.com/dji1.png)

 ### In this project, I use yahoo finance API to get real time stock price, use pandas library to do data analysis, and then use matplotlib library to generate plots.
+Wxpython generates the GUI.

 ![](http://omsd8hfm0.bkt.clouddn.com/dji2.png)